Electric vehicles vs. fuel powered – which are cheaper to run?

 Do you have to MOT an electric vehicle?

-You’ll need to get your electric car MOT’d every year after the first test to ensure it says in tip-top running condition.
+You’ll need to get your electric car MOT’d every year after the first test to ensure it stays in tip-top running condition.

 Electric cars vs petrol/diesel cars

-The running costs for electric cars are usually lower than fuel-powered alternatives, but you do have higher initial costs when making the switch to an EV.
+The running costs for electric cars are usually lower than fuel-powered alternatives, but they can sometimes cost more to buy new than a similar petrol or diesel model.

 EVs have fewer oily engine parts that are likely to go wrong, and you’ll get to skip out on things like oil changes, making them easier to upkeep.
-Take into account the other discounts (tax and congestion charge exemptions, plus the government grants) and you could be saving yourself some money in the long run.
+Take into account the other discounts (congestion charge exemptions), and you could save yourself some money in the long run.